Ritikakumari1234/PrecisionRobotControl-Verilog/README.md

    obstacles and then controls motors based on the detected distance through PWM signals.
 The system operates with a finite state machine (FSM) that directs the robot's movements—moving forward, turning, or stopping.

+# Project Objectives
+  1. Simulate a hardware-based robot control system using Verilog.
+  2. Detect obstacles using a simulated ultrasonic sensor.
+  3. Control motor behavior (move, stop, turn) based on sensor input using PWM.
+  4. Verify the system through testbenches and waveform analysis using GTKWave.

+# Project Design
+The project is broken down into four main components:

+   __1. Ultrasonic Sensor Module (Sensor.v)__
+        **Purpose**: Simulates an ultrasonic sensor to measure distance to an obstacle.
+        **How It Works**: The sensor sends out a trigger pulse and waits for an echo to return.
+                        The time between the trigger and echo signals corresponds to the distance.
+        **Usage**: This module is used as the input for the FSM to decide the robot's movement.

+      "I implemented a sensor module to simulate an ultrasonic sensor's behavior, calculating the time taken for an echo to return after a trigger is sent.
+This time is translated into distance, which the robot uses to decide if it should move or stop."

+   __2. Motor Control Module (MotorControl.v)__
+       **Purpose**: Generates PWM signals to control the motors.
+       **How It Works**: The module outputs left_pwm and right_pwm signals to simulate motor control.
+The PWM signal's duty cycle determines motor speed.
+      **Functionality**: The robot can either move forward, turn left, or right based on the motor signals.
+          "The motor control module generates PWM signals that simulate motor behavior.
+By adjusting the duty cycle, I control the speed and direction of the robot’s wheels."